SHARE THIS CONTENT

 It is likely possible that the condition for contract termination (termination clause) is mentioned in the agreement.

-If you are working with a legit property management company, then you must have signed a contract prior to going into business with them.
-In that contract paper, you can find a clause on how to properly terminate the agreement.
+If you are working with a legitimate property management company, then you must have signed a contract prior to going into business with them.
+In that contract paper, you can find a clause on property management contract termination and the process for it.
 Make sure that you abide by what it says and follow the exact steps needed to do so.

 That means if any of the parties i.e the landlord and the management company who has been managing the rental property violates the terms of the contract, the other party can take legal actions, holding the violator accountable.